Motu people: History

 Charles Gabriel Seligman came into contact with the Motu, in 1904.
 He noted that, unlike many of their neighbors in the region, the Motu did not practice exogamy.
 However, there was significant intermarriage between the coastal Motu and the more inland Koitabu.
 Every year, they practiced the hiri, when community members made trading voyages through the Gulf of Papua.
 Women made pottery for sale through the hiri.

+American painter Caroline Mytinger visited Motu villages during her voyage along Melanesia in the 1920s, painting native portraits along the way, including the scene of a Motu girl in dancing costume with a local sorceress in Hanuabada village.

 Culture

-Despite increased westernization, the Motu still engage in some traditional practices.
+Despite increased Westernization, the Motu still engage in some traditional practices.
 These include the value of traditional music and dance, observing the bridewealth and still retaining most of the land rights in the Port Moresby region.